-When the contacts of the room thermostat close, making terminals R to Y and R to G, the low voltage circuit to the contactor is completed starting the compressor and outdoor fan motor.
-The EEM indoor blower motor is energized at the cool speed when the compressor contactor energizes.
+When the contacts of the room thermostat close, making terminals R to Y1, R to O, and R to G, the low voltage circuit to the contactor is completed starting the compressor and outdoor fan motor.
+The indoor blower motor is energized at the cool speed.